-Also, I have no idea how to mount the S10 brake pads on a Cub Cadet.
-Somebody gave me this information I posted it in this web site to help others.
-Use the information here to the best of your knowledge. - Brian Miller
+Also, I have no information on how to mount the S10 brake pads on a Cub Cadet.
+Somebody gave me this information and I posted it here.
+Use the information here to the best of your knowledge.

 To adjust these type of brakes, there's an adjusting rod going forward toward each axle end.
 You'll need to remove them, clean the dirt and paint from the threads with a threading die, a wire brush or a wire wheel, then reinstall them.
 Place the brake pedal with the hold down lever in place and then adjust them to where each axle has the same amount of braking.

 Internal Brake VS External Brake Transaxles -

 Lots of professional pullers prefer to use the internal brake transaxle so they can set the rear wheels can be set closer to the tractor frame, allowing for a narrower wheelbase.
 This requires the driver to lean less when heading toward the boundary line, and the tractor can pull more straight down the track.